zhol0777/is-this-good/FILMS.md

 - Hard
   - Polycarbonate
     - These films are made of hard polycarbonate.
 They will not compress.
     - 0.125mm - 0.15mm thick.
 Buy 0.125mm thick if your housings feel like they don’t suffer from too much wobble, or 0.15mm thick if you’re sure that there’s a bit of housing wobble.
+Kebo makes films up to 0.2mm thick if your housing wobble is excessive.
+  - PLA
+    - Jinra makes 0.22mm films.

 ## Switches that Films Don’t Work Good in